Small backyard spa guide

 If the goal is a real backyard wellness ritual, sauna plus cold plunge is the cleanest pairing.
 Keep the layout tight so the transition from heat to cold is easy.

-Best for: wellness-focused buyers who want a routine, not just decor.
+Best for: wellness-focused buyers who want a routine, more than decor.

 Important: avoid overclaiming health benefits.
 Treat it as a lifestyle and comfort setup, not a medical promise.